-I will work up a very small amount (about the size of two peas) styling clay in my hands.
-My preferred product is Davines Moulding Clay
+I will work up a very small amount (about the size of two peas) styling balm in my hands.
+My preferred product is Tree Ranger Styling Balm

 Work the product into the fingertips and here is a very important process; focus on working the styling clay into the roots of the hair and avoid the ends and hair shaft.
 If you start getting product all over the hair, you'll find that it can weigh down the hair and remove some of the volume you are going for.
 If you have thicker, fuller hair - this won't be a big issue.

-When I'm applying the clay I won't worry about getting my hair messy, because you've already locked the hair memory into place using the sea salt spray and the blow dryer.
+When I'm applying the balm I won't worry about getting my hair messy, because you've already locked the hair memory into place using the sea salt spray and the blow dryer.